-Analysis | Trump emerges from hospital claiming more empathy, playing down reason to be fearful — and boasting of superior care
+Analysis | Trump’s fearlessness of coronavirus is powered by the type of healthcare only he gets

 “He has experience — now — fighting the coronavirus as an individual,” Erin Perrine said on Fox News.
 “Those firsthand experiences, Joe Biden, he doesn’t have those.”

-Whatever positive strides are being made in terms of Trump’s health are in part due to him receiving superior — and much of it taxpayer funded — medical care.
-Efforts to provide more Americans with state-funded health care — the Supreme Court will consider the constitutionality of the Affordable Care Act next month — are something the Trump administration has fought against since the president’s earliest days in office.
+The improvement in Trump’s health is certainly in part due to him receiving superior — and much of it taxpayer funded — medical care.
+That’s coming as the Supreme Court will consider the constitutionality of the Affordable Care Act next month, with the administration backing dismantling the law that provides many Americans their coverage.

 Given that health care is a top issue for most voters, the difference between what the president received and what most Americans experienced did not go unnoticed by some of those critical of his policies.